Identity and Access Management Framework: A Complete Guide

 1. Risk Mitigation – Prevents unauthorized access and insider threats

 Comprehensive identity governance mitigates organizational risks with several layers of security.
-The real-time risk assessments allow organizations to identify potential threats, even before they manifest as an incident.
-Advanced analytics can identify unusual behaviour patterns which can indicate when accounts are compromised or when there is an insider threat where the organization may be at risk.
+Real-time risk assessments allow organizations to identify potential threats even before they manifest as an incident.
+Advanced analytics can identify unusual behavior patterns that indicate when accounts are compromised or when there is an insider threat.
+A pharmaceutical company, for instance, leverages IAM to identify when a researcher accesses competitive intelligence databases they had never previously accessed, initiating automatic security reviews.

 2. Cost-Effectiveness – Automates provisioning and reduces overhead

-Automation removes the manual processes that take up a lot of an organizations' IT resources.
-With automated provisioning, new users get the access they need right away, and automated deprovisioning makes sure that there are no security risks that could come from an old, inactive account.
+Automation removes the manual processes that take up a lot of an organization's IT resources.
+With automated provisioning, new users get the access they need right away, and automated deprovisioning makes sure that there are no security risks from an old, inactive account.
+Self-service removes the administrative burden of tasks that can easily be done independently.
+This improves user productivity, lowers help desk costs, and frees up the IT group's time to focus on critical initiatives.

 3. Enhanced Incident Response – Faster detection and remediation